Public trust in charities has fallen to its lowest level since 2005, according to new figures published by the Charity Commission.

 The figure is the lowest since the commission started recording levels of public trust in charities in 2005, which has been done every two years since 2008.

-The average level of trust in charities was 6.6 or 6.7 out of 10 between 2008 and 2014 before falling to 5.7 in 2016, which the report says was down to controversies surrounding Kids Company, Age UK and, more recently, Oxfam.
+The average level of trust in charities was 6.6 or 6.7 out of 10 between 2008 and 2014 before falling to 5.7 in 2016, which the report says was down to controversies surrounding Kids Company and Age UK.